UX

 • Image sizes

-The big advantage of a styleguide is that you can always refer back to it.
-During the course of the project many things can change and certain decisions can be revisited.
-To avoid having to adapt the entire design, which is very time consuming, only the styleguide is adapted.
+The main advantage of a style guide is that it can always be referred to.
+During the course of the project many things can change and certain decisions can be reconsidered.
+To avoid having to change the entire design, which is very time consuming, only the style guide is adapted.

 4. Visual design

 The visual design of the user interface is the bridge between the system and the end user.
-The structure and content is already defined.
-In this phase the wireframes are graphically worked out
+The structure and content are already defined.
+In this phase the wireframes are worked out graphically how the end user will see your website.

 We can work from an existing corporate identity, a theme or a new look and feel to determine the atmosphere.
 The many user-interface elements are processed into a total concept, consisting of several pages.
 A page combines different elements, such as buttons, images, text and menus, tables, ... and this according to the predefined house style.

 1. Quick option: Here PHPro bases itself on the current website design.
-In this case no wireframes will be developed, because the structure of the website is taken over.
+In this case, no wireframes will be worked out, because the structure of the website is adopted.

-2. Theme option: Here we base ourselves on the design and wireframes of the standard Magento theme.
+2. Theme option: Here we base ourselves on the design and wireframes of the default Magento theme.
 Of course, your branding will be applied to this design.
-This means that the colors, fonts, logos, icons and general look & feel will be adapted to your corporate identity.
-Structural changes, where user interface elements are moved or features are added are not included.
+This means that the colors, fonts, logos, icons and general look and feel will be adapted to your corporate identity.
+Structural adjustments, moving user interface elements or adding features are not included.

-3. Custom design: In this option we choose to create a custom design concept for the website, taking into account the developed wireframes and the input from the previous workshops.
+3. Custom design: In this option you choose to develop a custom graphic concept for the website, taking into account the developed wireframes and the input from the previous workshops.

-Would you like to develop your own digital project using the PHPro method?
-Let's get in touch so we can bring your project to life.
+Would you like to develop your own digital project using the Phpro method?
+Then be sure to get in touch so we can bring your project to life.